 - Drain and rinse beans.

 Be sure to check on your beans once or twice during that time.
 They will expand and you may need to add some additional filtered water.
 You also have the option of changing the water once, which can be good if you’re opting to let the beans soak for 24 hours.
 Don’t forget to add more apple cider vinegar!

 Soaking your beans before cooking does reduce the cooking time.

 Allow beans to cool completely unless using them in a recipe immediately.
-One and a half cups is the equivalent of one can, so you can divide your beans up how you would like.
+One and a half cups equal one can, so you can divide your beans up how you would like.
 They can be stored in the refrigerator for 4-5 days or can be stored in the freezer for up to 8 months.

-- 16 oz. bag soaked dried black beans
+- 1 bag black beans 16 oz soaked

 - After you’ve drained and rinsed the beans (post soaking), add them to your Instant Pot